Example: MHKiT-MATLAB River Module

 Velocity Duration Curve

-Here we only provide 6 different discharge to velocities created using a hydrological model.
+Here we only provide 6 different discharges to velocities created using a hydrological model.
 The data is read into a table from the .csv file.

 % Import file with discharge to velocity curve at turbine location